 BitCoinMiner is a Malware created with the intent to force computer systems to generate crypto-currency, namely Bitcoin.
 This is done without the consent and knowledge of a computer/system holder.
-This unwanted file bares no digital signature or publisher since the creators of such heinous invention does not wish to be known.
+This unwanted file bears no digital signature or publisher since the creators of such a heinous invention do not wish to be known.

 Technical details about BitCoinMiner Malware include: